soosoohan/soosooland/README.md

 Soosoland is an educational and brain-training game platform that runs directly on your browser without any downloads.
 It offers a wide range of word, logic, strategy, and math games—perfect for children’s learning and for adults’ brain health.

-   ## 🌟 Soosooland - Game  by Han Soosoo
+   ## 🌟 Soosooland -  Puzzle Game  by Han Soosoo

 > "Learning through fun, and fun through learning."